 - Explorer Posts may need to process their renewal by hand.
 You will need to go to the Learning for Life website for all training.

-- Any renewal not processed by December 31, 2018 will drop.
+- Any renewal not processed by December 31, 2021 will drop.
 This means no advancement, no attendance at Council and District activities and no liability insurance.
-Any accident/injury occuring for a unit not chartered is the sole responsiblity of the adults and organization.
+Any accident/injury occurring for a unit not chartered is the sole responsibility of the adults and organization.

-- Access codes for renewal were emailed to the Unit by the District Professional.
+- Access codes for renewal were emailed to the Unit by the National Office.
+Your District Professional can provide it if you did not get it.

 - For those effected by the PA youth protection law (PA-15) please click here.